puppetlabs/puppetlabs-powershell/README.md

 When using `exec` resources with the `powershell` provider, the `command` parameter must be single-quoted to prevent Puppet from interpolating `$(..)`.

-For instance, if you wanted to rename the Guest account:
+For instance, to rename the Guest account:

 ~~~ puppet
 exec { 'rename-guest':